lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 ## Agents
 The Agents are the key of this project as different agents have different capability to win the game.
 ### random
-A preset agent that moves randomly every turn
+A preset agent that moves randomly every turn.
 ### Keyboard
-A preset agent that receives your keyboard command rather than controlled by an algorithm
+A preset agent that receives your keyboard command rather than controlled by an algorithm.
 ### Passive
-A preset agent that simply stays in place every turn
+A preset agent that simply stays in place every turn.
 ### Greedy
-A preset agent that uses a simply greedy approach
+A preset agent that uses a simply greedy approach.
 ### A star
 A agent implemented